IBM/MAX-Image-Segmenter-Web-App/README.md

 ### Option 1: Build/Run the app locally with `npm`

-First, clone this repo.
+* First, clone this repo.

-Then, `cd` into the new directory.
+* Then, `cd` into the new directory.

-* `npm install`
+* Install dependencies with the command `npm install`
-* rename the environment file with `mv sample.env .env`
+* Rename the environment file with `mv sample.env .env` (and populate any blank values if running with a MAX model deployed to K8s)
-  * the need for this may change depending on the fate of the cloudant/object storage integration
-* `npm start`
+* Start the app with `npm start`

-The app will be running at `http://localhost:4444`
+Open your browser and navigate to `http://localhost:4444` to run the app, or `http://localhost:5000` to view the MAX model's API documentation.

 ### Option 2: Build/Run each container individually with Docker

-First, run the latest version of the MAX Image Segmenter API server with the command
+* First, run the latest version of the MAX Image Segmenter API server with the command
 `docker run -it -p 5000:5000 kastentx/cors-dualmode-imgseg`
 _(development-use image)_

-Then, run the Magic Cropping Tool frontend app with the command
+* Then, run the Magic Cropping Tool frontend app with the command
 `docker run -it -p 4444:4444 kastentx/img-upload-app`
 _(development-use image)_